SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/zscaler_zia.md

 ## Configure

-This section will guide you to forward Zscaler ZIA events to Sekoia.io.
+This section will guide you on how to forward Zscaler ZIA events to Sekoia.io.

 ### Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `Zscaler ZIA`.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the `Zscaler ZIA`format.

 ### Forward events with NSS Servers